 What’s interesting is most people make the same mistakes I have.
 It’s like a right of weight loss passage.

-Wouldn’t it be great if you could learn from other people’s mistakes so that you can skip to the front of the line and stop wasting time and emotional energy?
+But wouldn’t it be great if you could learn from my mistakes and the mistakes of my clients so you could stop wasting time and emotional energy?

-So I’m going to share the top 5 mistakes I’ve witnessed time and time again.
-If you can avoid these behaviors you will save yourself time, money, and emotional heartache.
+Well you can, and today I’m going to share the top 5 mistakes I’ve witness time and time again.
+If you can avoid these behaviors you will save yourself time, money, and emotional heartache…

 When you’re motivated you’re motivated.
 When you want to change your life you really want to change it – NOW.

 That means you pinpoint every potential aspect of your life you want to change and you try to change it all at once.